Una versión en español de este documento está disponible en nuestro sitio web en Things you should know – Spanish

 The Parkland Board of School Directors has approved a district-wide testing program designed to provide information concerning the academic proficiency and learning aptitude of all students in the district.
-Under the “No Child Left Behind” regulations and the Pennsylvania System of School Assessment or PSSA, students in grades 3 – 8 will participate in the PSSA Mathematics and Language Arts assessment.
-Students in grades 4 and 8 will participate in the PSSA Science assessment and students in grades 4 and 8 will participate in the PSSA Science assessment.
+Students in grades 3 – 8 will participate in the PSSA Mathematics and Language Arts assessment.
+Students in grades 4 and 8 will participate in the PSSA Science assessment.
 Students completing courses in Algebra I, Biology and Grade 10 Literature will participate in the Keystone Exams as well as students needing to retest.
 College entrance examinations and advanced placement examinations are also available and optional for high school students.
-The specific dates for many of these assessments are listed in the district activities calendar.
+The specific dates for many of these assessments are listed in the District Activities Calendar.

 FREE/REDUCED PRICE LUNCHES

 In compliance with state and federal requirements, the Parkland School District provides free or reduced price breakfast and lunches to those children whose family cannot afford to pay the full price.
-Eligibility is determined by several criteria including size of the family, the number of children in school and the total income of the family.
-Application forms will be distributed to all district students during the first week of school.
+Eligibility is determined by several criteria including size and total income of the family.
+Application forms are available online at: www.schoolcafe.com.

 When an illness is serious enough to warrant the administration of medication, the parent or guardian should attempt to administer the medication before or after school hours.
 However, the district recognizes that there are extenuating circumstances that make it necessary for certain students to receive prescribed and/or nonprescription medication during the school day.
 In this event, parents should contact the school nurse about the medication required.
 The school nurse will provide information concerning authorization forms and procedures for administration.
 Please note that authorization forms and contact with the school nurse is also necessary in order to allow students to carry their own asthma inhalers for self-administration.